kristeri/package_interface/README.md

 # package_interface

-Simple package interface for Linux Debian / Ubuntu systems.
+Simple package interface for Linux Debian / Ubuntu systems made with Node.js (server), JavaScript and basic HTML (frontend).
 The app uses a mock file although the file read path can be replaced with the path to the status file.

 This application contains minimalistic styling and focuses mainly on the functionality.